Types of Study Away Programs

 - Macalester German Program in Germany and Austria

-Programs in this group, the largest of the three, fit a wide variety of student learning goals.
+Programs in this group fit a wide variety of student learning goals.
+Explore our approved programs.

 Programs in this group have limited enrollment due to a number of different factors.
 Historically we have seen some of these programs have a good deal of competition for spaces at the program level, the program may limit the number of Macalester students they will accept, or we may need to limit the number of Macalester students that participate in the program due to a high level of interest.
 Macalester approval will be decided based upon academic fit, student qualifications, and quality of the study away application.
-Not all qualified applications may be approved due to the limitations stated above, therefore students applying for a Group C program are required to select a back-up option from Group B.
+Not all qualified applications may be approved due to the limitations stated above, therefore students applying for a limited enrollment program must select an alternate program.

 You may submit a “Non-Approved Program Request” for programs that offer unique learning experiences that aren’t already available through the approved programs list.
-As non-approved program requests will only be granted in specific circumstances, all applicants are required to select a backup program from Group B on the Approved List.
+As non-approved program requests will only be granted in specific circumstances, all applicants are required to select an alternate program when applying.

 SARC will decide Macalester approval based on two primary criteria: unique fit and program quality.
 Unique fit can include a combination of factors including individual learning goals, desired academic content, or other learning opportunities that cannot be met through programs on Macalester’s Approved Programs List.
 In considering program quality, non-approved programs must meet the college’s criteria for study away programs (see program review details below).
 It is unlikely that requests for programs that duplicate learning experiences available through programs on the Approved List will be granted.